 In the past, the district has had difficulty with this day in different ways.
 Although the handbook states that the school needs five days prior notice for pre-arranged absences, in the past the school has not received adequate time to plan for absences, thus creating difficulty in the school as well as in the classrooms.
 The District recommends that, if at all possible, the student participates in this activity during the summer or on a non-school day.
-If parent/guardians feel that they must utilize the Take Your Child to Work Day as a related work experience, the principal will approve this provided the following criteria are followed:
+If parents/guardians feel that they must utilize the Take Your Child to Work Day as a related work experience, the principal will approve this provided the following criteria are followed:

-- Students must return the Pre-Arranged Absence Request Form prior to the day of the absence.
-You may request a form from the office - Classroom work and a one-page typed report must be turned in to the teachers about the student's experience the day after scheduled absence. - Students not passing all subjects will not be able to participate.
+- Students must return the Pre-Arranged Absence Request Form (appropriately completed) prior to the day of the absence.
+You may request a form from the office. - Students not passing all subjects or with 10 or more absences will not be able to participate.